 Make These Considerations When Your Home Doubles as Your Place of Business When you run a business from home, it needs to support you in all respects.
 The house should not only be conducive to

 Renting vs. Buying

 Renting or buying a home involves a complex decision-making process.
 However, one important factor to put into consideration when making the buy or rent decision is how long you plan to stay in your home.
 Most times, renting can be a great choice if you’re planning for a short-term stay in a town, as you wouldn’t want to spend the money to buy a house and other associated costs that come with it.
-However, if you plan to stay put for long-term, buying may prove to be the better option.
+However, if you plan to stay put for the long-term, buying may prove to be the better option.

 There are many advantages to owning a home.
 You will have the ability to able to rent it out, sell, or even pass to family members.
 Being able to write off the mortgage interest and property tax payments, which are both tax benefit that enables you to make a deduction on mortgage interest payments from your taxable income.
 There is also a feeling of pride that you have accomplished the American dream of owning your own home.

 Buying a home is a great form of investment.
-If the prices of home in your area keep rising, making that purchase now can help you stay in a neighborhood which you might in a few years be priced out of.
+If the prices of home in your area keep rising, making that purchase now can help you stay in a neighborhood that you might in a few years be priced out of.
 If you do not choose to stay long-term, an increase in local property values could mean profit for you when you sell.

 So, what are some factors to be put into consideration when making that complex decision to either rent or buy?
 Apart from your finances, there are other non-financial factors you may want to look at as well.

 To help you make the buy vs. rent comparison, Fidelity recommended running a simple price-to-rent ratio by dividing a home price by the annual rent of a comparable rental unit.
 If the ratio turns out to be less than 20%, then buying is probably a better bet for you.